henrikstengaard/hst-amiga/src/Hst.Amiga/FileSystems/Pfs3/structure.md

 Super blocks are used when disk is larger than 4GB.

 Reserved bitmap block contains a bit per reserved block.
+Blocks used for reserved bitmap block is calculated by longs a bitmap block can contain divided by block size (usually 512 bytes).
+First block of bitmap block can contain 512 - 2 * uword - 2 * ulong, 500 / 4 = 125.
+Following blocks can contain 512 / 4 = 128 longs.

 Each reserved block uses reserved block size, but root block first and last reserved are sector offsets.

 Calculations:
 - Reserved cluster size: reserved block size / block size.
 E.g. 1024 / 512 = 2.
 - Reserved blocks: (last reserved - first reserved + 1) / reserved cluster size.
 E.g. (6529 - 2 + 1) / 2 = 3264.

 Reserved block number:
 - 0: Boot block